 In this video, Dr. Kolb delves more deeply into Table of Duties, or Table of Christian Callings, focusing on family life and a Christian's responsibilities within this realm of life.

-This multimedia presentation examines the definitions behind the terms confession and absolution along with the church practice.
+This multimedia presentation on the Fifth Commandment emphasizes that the commandment is not simply about killing but more broadly about acting with a lack of love toward others.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
-The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS, WELS, and ELS.
+The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to…